0Seren/AutoSplitters/Magnetic By Nature/README.md

 --------
   * Keeps track of Game Time to get rid of loading times.
   * Auto start/stop/reset the timer.
   * Splits when you finish each split in Any%.
 [Here](http://www.speedrun.com/Magnetic_by_Nature/resources) are some easy split files.
+If you don't want to see each level split, you can use the subsplits still, and just hide them in layout settings.
   * Does not currently work for categories that involve World 5.
 If someone wants to give me the name of the last level of World 5 I can make it work.
 But I'm bad at the game, so I haven't gotten that far and don't know the name of the last level.

 Install